panuwizzle/dnd-basic-rule-th/free-rules/creating-a-character.md

 **_Skills._** For skills you have proficiency in, add your Proficiency Bonus to the ability modifier associated with that skill, and note the total.
 You might also wish to note the modifier for skills you’re not proficient in, which is just the relevant ability modifier.

-**_Passive Perception._** Sometimes your DM will determine whether your character notices something without asking you to make a Wisdom ([Perception](https://www.dndbeyond.com/sources/dnd/free-rules/playing-the-game#Skills)) check; the DM uses your Passive Perception instead.
+**_Passive Perception._** Sometimes your DM will determine whether your character notices something without asking you to make a Wisdom ([Perception](/free-rules/playing-the-game#Skills)) check; the DM uses your Passive Perception instead.
 Passive Perception is a score that reflects a general awareness of your surroundings when you’re not actively looking for something.
 Use this formula to determine your Passive Perception score:

-**Passive Perception** = 10 + Wisdom ([Perception](https://www.dndbeyond.com/sources/dnd/free-rules/playing-the-game#Skills)) check modifier
+**Passive Perception** = 10 + Wisdom ([Perception](/free-rules/playing-the-game#Skills)) check modifier

-Include all modifiers that apply to your Wisdom ([Perception](https://www.dndbeyond.com/sources/dnd/free-rules/playing-the-game#Skills)) checks.
-For example, if your character has a Wisdom of 15 and proficiency in the [Perception](https://www.dndbeyond.com/sources/dnd/free-rules/playing-the-game#Skills) skill, you have a Passive Perception of 14 (10 + 2 for your Wisdom modifier + 2 for proficiency).
+Include all modifiers that apply to your Wisdom ([Perception](/free-rules/playing-the-game#Skills)) checks.
+For example, if your character has a Wisdom of 15 and proficiency in the [Perception](/free-rules/playing-the-game#Skills) skill, you have a Passive Perception of 14 (10 + 2 for your Wisdom modifier + 2 for proficiency).

 **_Hit Points._** Your class and Constitution modifier determine your Hit Point maximum at level 1, as shown on the Level 1 Hit Points by Class table.

-##### [](https://www.dndbeyond.com/sources/dnd/free-rules/creating-a-character#Level1HitPointsbyClass)Level 1 Hit Points by Class
+##### Level 1 Hit Points by Class {#Level1HitPointsbyClass}

 | Class                                        | Hit Point Maximum  |
 | -------------------------------------------- | ------------------ |